Ramazzini Prize

 The abstract is reviewed by one or more Fellows of the AFOEM against the required standard and guidelines.

-Authors of abstracts that meet the criteria will be invited to present as part of the RACP Congress.
+Authors of abstracts that meet the criteria will be invited to present at a Faculty event.

 Presentations are to be a maximum of 12 minutes, followed by 3 minutes for questions.